 - Linens / blankets

-*We advise that you should bring enough lightweight clothes to avoid having to do laundry during the trip.
+*Laundry service at the Home Base for an additional charge.
+We advise that you bring enough lightweight clothes to avoid having to do laundry more than once.